-A band he was managing (Griffin House) was doing the usual thing of selling CDs for $15.
-They'd mention it once or twice from the stage, and sell about $300 per night on average.
+A musician named Griffin House used to sell CDs at his gigs for $15.
+He’d mention it once or twice from the stage, and sell about $300 per night on average.

-- Mention this again before the end of the show, adding, “Please, nobody leave here tonight without getting a copy of our CD.
+- Say this again before the end of the show.
+“Please, nobody leave here tonight without getting a copy of our CD.
 We’ve shared this great show together so it would mean a lot to us if you’d take one.”

-It changes the request from a commerical pitch to an emotional connection.
-(Replace market mindset with social mindset!)
+It changes the request from a commercial pitch to an emotional connection.
 Allowing them to get a CD for no money just reinforces that.

-Terry said that the band did this for a while, and soon they were selling about $1200 per night on average, even including those people who took it for free!
-I think the average selling price was about $10.
+As soon as Griffin made this change, he started selling about $1200 per night on average, even including those people who took it for free!
+The average selling price was about $10.